ultraviolet-21/fit-bot/README.md

 I coded this entire project using Python 3.11.
 I used Python's third-party telegram library to set up the application, send messages, and wait for a response.
 In addition, I used built-in libraries like json, datetime, and logging.
 The project requires a virtual environment to run.
 (Bot link: https://t.me/Fitness288Bot)

 # How to Set Up:
 The link to the bot is https://t.me/Fitness288Bot.
 If you have a Telegram account, click on that, and then click "Start Bot."
 You can start a conversation with the bot by typing /start.
 Then, you will need to obtain your chat id.
 You can do this by typing https://api.telegram.org/bot7518139033:AAH75ac4lJmvoFLigs4A23LlTuCQXQVMTj4/getUpdates in a browser, and then sending a message to the bot.
 The chat id will then be visible on your browser.
 Set CHAT_ID to this, and then you are ready to receive messages!
+Now, you can run polling.py or daily_message.py.

 # Example Workflow:
 1. At a given time (default: midnight Pacific Time), the user receives a message with a randomly selected workout.